ddl-wasanthag/domino-model-monitoring/README.md

 # Domino Model Monitoring Demo
+This workshop is designed to introduce Domino model monitoring workflows.
+It is designed to be self-guided and all necessary code and data are included.

 There are two types of model monitoring workflows available in Domino.

 - ## Model API Monitoring